 - Byte includes their high-frequency vibration device, the HyperByte, in the cost of your aligner bundle.
 There’s evidence that devices like this may provide a more comfortable aligner fit and faster dental shifts for some people.

 - The Byte-For-Life guarantee provides new aligners if your teeth ever shift, as long as you continue purchasing and wearing their retainers as directed.

 - Their financing plans don’t require a credit check, so everyone qualifies.

 - Byte-At-Night only requires ten hours of continuous wear per day instead of the usual 22.

 - Byte includes one set of aftercare retainers for free.

 - Byte doesn’t currently have any retail locations, so you’ll need to order an impression kit to get started.

 - Byte’s $1,999 price tag is just average for the industry.

 As with all other home alignment companies, Byte treats overbite on a case-by-case basis and cannot promise transformative results for severe bite issues.
-After completing your impressions, one of their dentists will analyze your case to determine the compatibility of their aligners with your unique condition.
-You’ll be notified as soon as your case eligibility is confirmed, and from there, it’ll be up to you to decide if you wish to move forward!
+After completing your impressions, one of their dentists will analyze your case to determine if their aligners will work for your unique condition.
+You’ll be notified as soon as they confirm your eligibility, and from there, it’ll be up to you to decide if you wish to move forward!

 Want to see what real Byte customers have to say?
 Check out these authentic reviews from customers who used Byte to correct overbite.